-Problem Statement 2: 2023 STAAR (State of Texas Assessments of Academic Readiness) achievement data shows that the students underperformed on the Mathematics STAAR test.
+Problem Statement 2: 2024 preliminary STAAR (State of Texas Assessments of Academic Readiness) achievement data shows that the students underperformed on the Mathematics STAAR test.

 Root Cause 2: Guided math practices are inconsistent and not properly documented.
 Teachers need help executing systems to help manage their small groups and guided math stations/instructional response in order to pull groups with fidelity.
-Additionally, due to the new STAAR Redesign, teacher need additional professional learning to teach the Extended Constructed Response (ECR).
+Teachers also needs to build their capacity in understanding each TEK and ensuring that they are teaching to the rigor that is required.